-We do not believe it is necessary to release the personal data for the advice to the Minister to be understood.
+We do not believe it is necessary to release the personal data for the advice to the Minister to be understood, nor the content of the draft letter.

 3. Balancing test

 As we don't believe there is neither a legitimate interest nor is it necessary to release the personal data, we are of the view that disclosure would breach the GDPRs and, as such, should be withheld under Reg 13.